The International Human Rights Framework on the Right of Peaceful Assembly

 The right of peaceful assembly shall be recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

-At regional level, Armenia is a state party to the 1950 European Convention on Human Rights.
+At regional level, Armenia is a State Party to the 1950 European Convention on Human Rights (ECHR).
 Article 11 governs freedom of assembly and association: